UPB-Graphics/gfx-framework/README.md

 Every time you modify source code and want to recompile, ***you only need to follow the last step***.

-Every time you add or remove a source code file on disk, ***you need to follow the last two steps***.
+Every time you add/remove/rename a source code file on disk, ***you need to follow the last two steps***.

 If something goes wrong when generating the project, just delete the contents of the `build` folder, or the folder itself, then follow all the steps again.